hammerheim-game/hammerheim-rules/5-warbands.md

 Dragon is still a fearsome opponent.
 It causes fear.
 Save: The young Dragon’s scales aren’t as strong as a normal Dragon’s, but they are still as strong as metal.
-The young Dragon has an Armour save of 5+ that is not modified by the strength of attacks against it (or by other save modifiers).
+The young Dragon has an Armor save of 5+ that is not modified by the strength of attacks against it (or by other save modifiers).
 Breath Weapon: When the young Dragon breathes, flames leap from its mouth.
 It can use these flames as a weapon if it